pkepley/pkepley.github.io/_posts/2020-10-16-McFarPoints.md

 ![Wendy's]({{ asset_path }}/McFarPoints_53_0.png)

-For the most part, it seems that if you want to get far away from fast food, you're going to want to go out to North-West near Canada.
+For the most part, it seems that if you want to get far away from fast food, you're going to want to go out North-West near Canada.
 Or maybe it's just that OpenStreetMap has less coverage in those areas?
 Either way, here's a summary table of McFarthest points I found:

  Chain | Distance <br> (miles) | McFarthest Point <br> (lat, lon) | Nearest Store <br> (lat, lon)
  ----------- | ---------------- | ---------------------------- | ------------------------